bashu/django-cached-modelforms/README.rst

 Django Cached Modelforms
 =========================

-The application provides ModelForm, ModelChoiceField, ModelMultipleChoiceField implementations that can accept lists of objects, not just querysets.
+The application provides ``ModelForm``, ``ModelChoiceField``, ``ModelMultipleChoiceField`` implementations that can accept lists of objects, not just querysets.
 This can prevent these fields from hitting DB every time they are created.

 The problem
 =========================